-However, it's important to note that early termination of probation is not automatic or guaranteed.
-The court will evaluate your case on an individual basis, taking into account your progress, behavior, and any mitigating or aggravating circumstances.
+However, it’s important to note that approval for early termination is not automatic or guaranteed.
+The court will evaluate your petition on an individual basis, considering your progress, behavior, compliance with court orders, and any mitigating or aggravating circumstances.

 How to Write a Letter for Early Termination of Probation